 To see if you qualify for help or to find out more, call the customer service number on the back of your credit card or log in to your online account.
-Card providers are warning customers to expect longer wait times for phone support during the coronavirus outbreak and are encouraging them to use online tools to manage accounts and apply for assistance.
+Card providers are warning customers to expect longer wait times for phone support and are encouraging them to use online tools to manage accounts and apply for assistance.

 Does that mean I don't have to pay my bill this month?

 Remember that deferral of payments doesn't mean forgiveness.
-You'll still have to pay those bills, just later on, and you might accrue interest on them unless it is waived as part of your assistance plan.
+You'll still have to pay those bills, just later on, and you might accrue interest unless it is waived as part of your assistance plan.

 How can I find out what my credit card company is offering?